microsoft/vscode-docs/docs/copilot/overview.md

 ![JavaScript ghost text suggestion.](images/overview/js-suggest.png)

 When you're presented with an inline suggestion, you can accept it with the `kbstyle(Tab)` key.
-Optionally, you can hover over the suggestion to any of the other suggestsions.
+Optionally, you can hover over the suggestion to any of the other suggestions.

 Rather than letting Copilot provide suggestions as you're typing, you can also use code comments to provide instructions to Copilot.
 By using code comments, you can be more specific the suggestions you're looking for.
 For example, you could specify a type of algorithm to use, or which methods and properties to add to a class.